 Signs of Adrenal Cancer

 Signs of adrenal cancer happen when the tumor is making too much of a hormone.
 The sign depends on which hormone is being made.
 Here are some examples:

 - Aldosterone: high blood pressure, lack of strength, muscle cramps, feeling thirsty, needing to urinate often.

 - Cortisol: weight gain, holding onto fluid in your body which makes the face round, fat on the back of the shoulders and neck, red or purple stretch marks, extra hair growth, infections, and mental changes like mood swings.

-- Sex Hormones: Too much testosterone in a woman can cause a deeper voice, loss of hair and a large clitoris.
-Too much estrogen in men can cause lack of sex drive and growth of breasts.
+- Sex Hormones: Too much testosterone in a woman can cause a deeper voice, loss of hair, and a large clitoris.
+Too much estrogen in men can cause a lack of sex drive and growth of breasts.

 An adrenal tumor that is big can also press against other organs causing a full feeling or pain.

 When your healthcare providers think you may have adrenal cancer, they will order tests.
 The tests ordered may depend on what signs you are having.
 Here are some of the tests: